epicweb-dev/react-performance/OUTLINE.md

 The tools we'll be using are to help you determine where these problems exist and what you can do to best optimize those things.

+> NOTE: I know that you're eager to get into the React DevTools profiler.
+It's
+> awesome.
+I promise we'll get to it, but the first few exercises we'll be using
+> the regular browser devtools.
+You'll use them both together, don't worry!
+> Patience is a virtue 😉

 ## Workshop Feedback